girlscript/winter-of-contributing/Web_Development/FrontEnd/Transparent_Form_using_CSS.md

 ```

 ## THE FINAL LOOK :
-We can add background of our own for making it more appealing.
+In order to make it more attractive, one can add background of their own choice.

 ![image](https://user-images.githubusercontent.com/77229404/143570034-57444114-9ae5-43bf-8b4f-152d84b2039b.png)